arrow-kt/arrow-site/docs/docs/learn-by-example/2-handling-errors/README.md

 //sampleEnd
 ```

-This service is able to validate that our inserted username is valid by checking that it is not empty, it is not too short, and it is alphanumeric.
+This service is able to validate our inserted username by checking that it is not empty, it is not too short, and it is alphanumeric.

-We could use this syntax to accumulate errors:
+We could use this syntax to run all validations and accumulate the errors:

 ```kotlin:ank:playground
 import java.util.*